guitarrapc/ScoopPlaybook/README.md

       - gitkraken
 ```

-define your site.yaml to select which role to call.
+Define your site.yml to select which role to use.

 ```shell
 New-Item site.yml